 Final exams are retained by the instructor for a period of one semester after the date of the exam.
 Students who desire to review a final exam evaluation should contact the instructor within that period.
 Exams of part-time instructors or those who are no longer at the University are stored in the department or school deans' offices.

 The California Bureau for Private Postsecondary and Vocational Education approves Notre Dame de Namur University degree programs.
 Some certificate programs, excluding continuing education, are also approved for VA benefits.
 Veterans who expect to receive VA educational benefits must complete application forms with the Veterans’ Coordinator at the time of registration.
-Eligible veterans may visit the NDNU Military and Veteran Students Web page at http://www.ndnu.edu/admissions/military for current information or e-mail the Veterans' Coordinator, Mary Vice, in the Registrar's Office at firstname.lastname@example.org to begin using their education benefits at NDNU.
+Eligible veterans may visit the NDNU Military and Veteran Students Web page at http://www.ndnu.edu/admissions/military-veteran-students/for current information or e-mail the Veterans' Coordinator, Mary Vice, in the Registrar's Office at email@example.com to begin using their education benefits at NDNU.

-Monthly benefits are based on the number of units taken each semester, the scheduled meeting dates of each course taken, and the number of veteran's dependents.
+Monthly benefits are based on the number of units taken each semester, the scheduled meeting dates of each course taken and the number of veteran's dependents.
 Information on monthly benefits may be obtained by calling (888) 442-4551.
-Disabled veterans are advised to contact the Vocational Rehabilitation Office in Oakland, CA, at (510) 637-1128.
+Disabled veterans are advised to contact the Vocational Rehabilitation Office in Oakland, California at (510) 637-1128.
 Children and spouses of veterans qualify for Survivor/Dependent benefits only if the veteran’s death or disability is 100 percent service-related.